smartcatdev/our-team-showcase-free/readme.txt

 2. OR - Upload the unpacked folder folder via FTP into /wp-content/plugins

 == Changelog ==

+= 4.3.2 =
+1. Updates to the Import & Export tool
+2. Bug fix with group filtering
+3. Added new search & filtering tools to the Pro version

 = 4.3.1 =
 1. Bug fix impacting group filtering since WP4.9